Toyota Land Cruiser Insurance Rates

 Price estimates broken down by individual coverage:

-Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for different Land Cruiser trim levels.
+Includes $500 physical damage deductibles, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all states and for all Land Cruiser models.

 Price Range from Low to High

-For the average 40-year-old driver, Toyota Land Cruiser insurance prices go from as low as $508 for basic liability insurance to a much higher rate of $3,396 for coverage for higher-risk drivers.
+For the average 40-year-old driver, Toyota Land Cruiser insurance prices range from as low as $508 for just liability coverage to the much higher price of $3,396 for a policy for a high-risk driver.

 Geographic Price Range

-The ranges above highlight why anyone shopping for car insurance should compare rates for a targeted area and risk profile, rather than using rate averages.
+The ranges above show why everyone should compare rates for a targeted area and risk profile, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.